 8. “Keep the pressure on.
 Never let up.”
 Keep trying new things to keep the opposition off balance.
 As the opposition masters one approach, hit them from the flank with something new.

 9. “The threat is usually more terrifying than the thing itself.”
-Imagination and ego can dream up many more consequences than any activist.10.
-“The major premise for tactics is the development of operations that will maintain a constant pressure upon the opposition.”
-It is this unceasing pressure that results in the reactions from the opposition that are essential for the success of the campaign.
+Imagination and ego can dream up many more consequences than any activist.

 11. “If you push a negative hard enough, it will push through and become a positive.”
 Violence from the other side can win the public to your side because the public sympathizes with the underdog.